 District: Worthington is a suburban community located in the diverse and rapidly growing northwest section of metropolitan Columbus, Ohio.
 Historically, it is a community of New England heritage where residents enjoy traditional celebrations and support progressive ideas.
-The socioeconomic level of the population is above average, with many of the 61,307 residents being college-oriented, business, and professional people.
+The socioeconomic level of the population is above average, with many of the 61,250 residents being college-oriented, business, and professional people.

-Enrollment: The school’s current enrollment is 1558 students in grades nine through twelve.
-108 Thomas Worthington students attend the Linworth Alternative Program, an adjacent campus based on experiential learning.
+Enrollment: The school’s current enrollment is 1535 students in grades nine through twelve.
+110 Thomas Worthington students attend the Linworth Alternative Program, an adjacent campus based on experiential learning.

 Graduation Requirements: The curriculum at Thomas Worthington is comprehensive including advanced placements, honors, occupational, and vocational programs.
-For the class of 2011, a minimum of 20 credits is required for graduation.
+For the class of 2015, a minimum of 20 credits is required for graduation.
 Specific requirements include the following:

-4 units of English (1/2 credit Speech) 3 units of Science 1/2 unit of Health & 1/2 unit of PE
+4 units of English 3 units of Science 1/2 unit of Health & 1/2 unit of PE

-3 units of Social Studies 3 units of Math** 6 units of Electives
+3 units of Social Studies 4 units of Math 5 units of Electives

-Class Rank: Grade Point Average is computed using semester grades for all subjects.
-Grades of students who transfer to TWHS are calculated using the Worthington Schools’ system for determining GPA and class rank.
+Grading System: 4.0 scale.
+Grade Point Average (GPA) is computed using semester grades for all subjects.
+Grades of students who transfer to TWHS are accepted, though do not contribute to the student’s cumulative GPA.
+Only grades awarded by a Worthington City Schools teacher are used in calculating a student’s cumulative GPA and class rank.
 A college wishing to re-compute a student’s GPA may call the registrar at 614-450-6304 for a copy of the previous school’s transcript.

 Thomas Worthington High School Additional Data

-Advanced Placement Exam Results
+Advanced Placement 2014 Exam Results

-National Merit Finalist and Commended Scholars 12
+National Merit Finalist 4

-NationalAchievement Finalist 1
+National Achievement Finalist 1